opensearch-project/documentation-website/_clients/opensearch-py-ml.md

 `opensearch-py-ml` is a Python client that provides a suite of data analytics and natural language processing (NLP) support tools for OpenSearch.
 It provides data analysts with the following functionality:

-- Call OpenSearch indexes and manipulate using [eland.DataFrame](https://eland.readthedocs.io/en/v8.3.0/reference/api/eland.DataFrame.html).
-The eland's Data Frame wraps an OpenSearch index into a API similar to [pandas](https://pandas.pydata.org/), giving you the ability to process large amounts of data from OpenSearch inside a Jupyter Notebook.
+- Call OpenSearch indexes and manipulate using the opensearch-py-ml data frame.
+The opensearch-py-ml Data Frame wraps an OpenSearch index into a API similar to [pandas](https://pandas.pydata.org/), giving you the ability to process large amounts of data from OpenSearch inside a Jupyter Notebook.
 - Provides basic support to upload NLP [SentenceTransformers](https://www.sbert.net/) models into OpenSearch using the [ML Commons plugin]({{site.url}}{{site.baseurl}}/ml-commons-plugin/index/).
 - Gives the ability to train and tune SentenceTransformer models with ML Common and synthetic queries.